opentok/opentok-video-call-center/README.md

 This application builds a simple queue where callers can wait for agents to talk to them.
 It uses NodeJS as the backend and VueJS in the frontend.

+Note: The server stores all data in-memory for the purpose of this demo.
+A real-world application should use some database instead.

 ### Application flow

 #### Callers